Seeed-Studio/wiki-documents/docs/Grove_NFC.md

     If this is the first time you work with Arduino, we strongly recommend you to see [Getting Started with Arduino](http://wiki.seeedstudio.com/Getting_Started_with_Arduino/) before the start.

-The Grove - NFC supports I2C and UART, if you use Seeeduino V4.2 or(Arduino UNO), we suggest you to use I2C.
-If you use Seeeduino Lite(Arduino Leonardo) or Seeeduino Mega(Arduino Mega) we suggest you to use UART.
+The Grove - NFC supports I2C and UART, [Seeed Arduino NFC Library](https://github.com/Seeed-Studio/Seeed_Arduino_NFC) supports Arduino Uno/Seeeduino v4.2, Arduino Mega/Seeeduino Mega, Arduino Zero/Seeeduino Lorawan and Arduino Leonardo/Seeeduino Lite.